Tinu’s Story

 I

 I was very lonely, and things were not progressing as quickly as I hoped.
-So meeting someone who literally spoke the same language as I was a relief and I confided in him.
+So meeting someone who spoke the same language was a relief and I confided in him.
 Everything was going on smoothly and he said all the right things until the relationship became intimate and I found out I was pregnant.
+When I told him, he demanded that I have an abortion.
+When I refused, he became violent and threatened me.

 Tinu’s name has been changed to protect her identity.
 Images are for illustration purposes only.